Student-centric advice and objective recommendations

 - Eligibility: Any legally blind, full-time Connecticut college student or graduating high school seniors who will be attending college full-time in the fall.
 All finalists must attend the entire National Federation of the Blind of Connecticut state convention, to be held in the fall

-- Amount: $2,500 – $5,000
+- Amount: $2,500 up to $5,000

-- Deadline: Early September of each year
+- Deadline: September 1

 Day of Pride Scholarship